tiny-bow/ribbon-language/plan.md

 *   **Task 6.1: Compiler and Language Support.**
     *   **Action:** Implement the `Migratable` type class and `Unsafe` effect.
     *   **Details:**
         1. In the `frontend` service, add the `Migratable` class to the prelude as a known built-in.
-Its definition is `class From, To. migrate: (From) -> To | { RemapAddress, Unsafe }`.
+Its definition is `class From, To. migrate: (From) -> To | { RemapAddress, Error String }`.
-        2. During semantic analysis, implicitly add the `{ Unsafe }` effect to any function that performs an FFI call.
+        2. During semantic analysis, implicitly add the `Unsafe` effect to any function that performs an FFI call.
         3. Add logic for `derive(Migratable)`.
 For a struct change that only adds new fields with default values, the compiler can generate a `migrate` function automatically.

 *   **Task 6.2: Runtime State Tracking.**